colemanw/webform_civicrm/README.txt

 CUSTOM DATA

-This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, cases or activities.
+This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, cases, relationships, or activities.
 Note that not every type of widget exists in the webform module, or behaves exactly the same as its CiviCRM counterpart, for example a "datetime" field from Civi becomes a simple "date" (no time) in Webform, the "advanced multiselect" becomes a simple "multiselect," "rich text area" becomes a plain text area, etc. But there are some good add-on modules to improve this situation, i.e. "chosen," "webform_autocomplete," and "webform_html_textarea."

 Files are not yet supported due to their complexity.
 Contributions to make this happen would be welcomed.